 The good news is that parents are the primary influence on adolescent behavior -- even if it may not always seem that way.
 Here are some resources that can help parents discuss the use of marijuana with their children.

 A Parent's Guide to Preventing Underage Marijuana Use

-This booklet, produced in 2013 by Seattle Children's Hospital and the UW Social Development Research Group, offers information, resources, and practical advice for parents about:
+This booklet, produced by Seattle Children's Hospital and the UW Social Development Research Group, offers information, resources, and practical advice for parents about:

 - The effects of marijuana on adolescent health,

 - Techniques for talking to your child about marijuana,